 Diabetes: Physical activity and healthy eating habits are more effective at preventing diabetes than is medication.
 A recent large study found that 30 minutes of activity five days a week, and a 7 percent weight loss were enough to lower the risk of developing diabetes by more than 50 percent.

 High blood pressure: Changing eating habits to increase fruits, vegetables, and whole grains and decrease fat, meat and sweets can lower blood pressure and reduce the risk of heart attack and stroke.
 In a controlled study, this diet (called DASH) lowered blood pressure just as well as taking medication.
 The DASH diet seems to be especially effective in African Americans.

 High cholesterol: The TLC diet (Therapeutic Lifestyle Changes), which emphasizes moderately low-fat overall eating habits and low intake of dietary cholesterol, has been shown to reduce cholesterol levels.

 Physical inactivity: Some studies have shown this to be a stronger predictor of heart disease than obesity.
 Although more exercise is better, women can reduce their risk of heart disease with 30 minutes a day of moderate exercise.

-Abdominal obesity: Losing 10 percent of total weight (for example, 16 pounds for a 160 pound woman) has been shown to reduce risk of heart disease.
-Many people can accomplish a 10 percent weight loss through increased activity and reducing calorie intake.
+Abdominal obesity: Losing 10 percent of the total weight (for example, 16 pounds for a 160-pound woman) has been shown to reduce the risk of heart disease.
+Many people can accomplish a 10 percent weight loss through increased activity and reduce calorie intake.